Vermont–North Macedonia National Guard Partnership

 The Vermont–North Macedonia National Guard Partnership is one of 25 European partnerships that make-up the U.S. European Command State Partnership Program and one of 88 worldwide partnerships that make-up the National Guard State Partnership Program.
-The partnership between the Vermont National Guard (VTNG) and the Army of the Republic of Macedonia (ARM) has flourished since its establishment in 1993.
+The partnership between the Vermont National Guard (VTNG) and the Army of the Republic of North Macedonia (ARM) has flourished since its establishment in 1993.
 In 2012, the VTNG was awarded the Macedonian Military Order of Merit by President Gjorge Ivanov, in appreciation of VTNG's commitment to the ARM.
 Vermont continues to support Macedonia's armed forces as their professionalism and capability increase.